RasaHQ/medicare_locator/README.md

 - If you need more inspiration we have a really cool Rasa NLU [training data file](https://forum.rasa.com/t/rasa-starter-pack/704) which you can find on Rasa Community Forum.
 This dataset contains quite a few interesting intents.
 To use it, append the training examples to `data/nlu_data.md` file, retrain the NLU model and see how your bot learns new skills.

 Let us know who you are getting on with Rasa Stack and what have you built!
 Join the [Rasa Community Forum](https://forum.rasa.com) and share you experience with us!

-Make sure to let us know how you are getting on and what have you build.
-Visit Rasa Community Forum and share your experience.